ComposableAnalytics/Composapy/README.md

 ### File References

-For dataflows that contain values of type `Contracts.FileReference`, the result value gives you the object with some information needed to retrieve the information of your file.
+For DataFlows that contain values of type `Contracts.FileReference`, the result value gives you the object with some information needed to retrieve the information of your file.
 Instead of accessing the `value` property, you can use the `to_file` method to download the file to your local workspace.

 #### \_\_init\_\_